Mexico Travel Hotspot

 You don’t want tequila?
 How ’bout my sister?

-What was different, though, is that when the boys said, “No, thanks,” the vendors would then offer up their “sisters.”
+What was different, though, is that when the boys said, “No, thanks,” to tequila tasting, the vendors would then offer up their “sisters.”
 This happened on at least six occasions mostly around the pier.
 One guy went so far as to pull out some sort of brochure.

 Other offerings included “weed” and “blow,” but again, this was only offered to the guys.